Find Grad Schools

 0 Yearly Graduations

 Texas Tech University comes in at #8 on our list of the most popular colleges offering graduate certificates in architectural and building sciences/technology.
 Roughly 40,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,935 per year, while in-state graduate students, on average, pay $6,956 per year.
 During the most recent year for which we have data, 0 people received their graduate certificate in architectural and building sciences/technology from Texas Tech.
-About 25% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
+Of these students, 29% were women and 29% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to architectural and building sciences/technology that offer graduate certificates.